 library for executing JavaScript.

 DukPy wraps a JavaScript interpreter called Duktape.
 The most famous JavaScript interpreters are those used in browsers: TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
-Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.For example, in a video game the high-speed graphics code is usually written in C or C++ , but the actual plot of the game is usually written in a simpler language.
+Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.For example, in a video game the high-speed graphics code is usually written in C or C++ , but the actual plot of the game is usually written in a higher-level language like JavaScript.

-Like other JavaScript engines, DukPy not only executes JavaScript code, but also allows JavaScript code to call exported Python functions.
+Like other JavaScript engines, DukPy not only executes JavaScript code, but also allows it to call exported Python functions.
 We’ll be using this feature to allow JavaScript code to modify the web page it’s running on.

 The first step to using DukPy is installing it.
 On most machines, including on Windows, macOS, and Linux systems, you should be able to do this with: